raito-io/raito-io.github.io/docs/cloud/details/access_management/grants.md

 1. When your grant is ready, click `Publish`.
-2. When a CLI is running against the data source you picked, your new (or updated) grant will automatically be synchronized with the data source.
+2. When a CLI is running against the data source you picked, your new (or updated) grant will automatically be create/updated in the data source.